 4:30 pm-6:00 pm

-Confessions will take place inside the Church in the confessionals.
+Confessions will take place in the main Church by the candles in the confessionalson.

 The Sacrament of Reconciliation (also called: Penance/Confession)